Heart with stethoscope Hands with globe and heart Cardboard sign "Earth is our home"

 Institut für klimagesundes Verhalten

-At the IPB, we want to understand human behaviour in order to promote health and protect the climate and the environment.
+At the IPB, we strive to understand human behaviour to promote health, protect the climate, and preserve the environment.

 • In research, we provide communication, social and behavioural science evidence on climate and health behaviour.